leonid-pishchulin/poseval/README.md

 }
 ```
 Note: values of `track_id` must integers from the interval [0, 999].
+For example annotation format of Posetrack 2018 please refer to the corresponding GT annotations.

 We provide a possibility to convert a Matlab structure into json format.
 ```